naia-rs/naia-macroquad-example/README.md

 To run a WebRTC client on Web: (that will be able to communicate with a WebRTC server)

+    1. Make sure watchexec is installed by running 'cargo install watchexec'
-    1. Enter in your IP Address at the appropriate spot in client/src/app.rs
+    2. Enter in your IP Address at the appropriate spot in client/src/app.rs
-    2. In a terminal, make sure your current directory is at the root naia-macroquad-example directory.
+    3. In a terminal, make sure your current directory is at the root naia-macroquad-example directory.
-    3. bash client/deploy.sh     // this will build and deploy a live reloading dev http server (should open your browser to localhost)
+    4. bash client/deploy.sh     // this will build and deploy a live reloading dev http server (should open your browser to localhost)

 To simply build these examples instead of running them, substitute the above commands like so: